JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_param_icen.rst

   * 'NONE' for considering a homogeneous cloud over its fraction.
   * 'TRIANGLE' to use a triangular PDF.
+  * 'BIGA' from the Gaussian PDF (if activated in the shallow convection scheme)

 * :code:`CSUBG_RC_RR_ACCR` : Subgrid :math:`r_c`-:math:`r_r` accretion